 Food Alternative: Choose soft cheese like Cream cheese, ricotta, Cheddar, Colby, Swiss, mozzarella, Monterrey, Parmesan, Romano, Cottage Cheese aka paneer.
 You can make ricotta, cream cheese, cottage cheese/paneer at home quickly, but make sure to use pasteurized milk while making homemade cheese as raw milk may pose bacterial infections.

-- Please note that exclusive breastfeeding/formula feeding is recommended till six months.
+- Please note that exclusive breastfeeding/formula feeding is recommended until six months.

 - The information provided here are guidelines and doesn’t replace medical advice.